Babyface2003/Babyface2003/README.md

 I'm a budding analyst transitioning into data science, actively engaging in courses and working on projects aimed at automating manual tasks for enhanced efficiency.

+Courses:
+👩‍💻-"Python Generation": a course for beginners , Basics of statistics , python and SQL simulator on carpov.courses

 ## Languages and Tools
 <div>